Kerem-Bilgehan-Gul/wwPHP/Github Directory List Widget Plugin/readme.txt

 == Installation ==

-1.Upload the Github File List Widget Plugin zip file to your blog, activate it, and then enter your Youtube API key.
+1.Upload the Github File List Widget Plugin zip file to your blog, activate it, and then enter your Github API Token key.

 == Screenshots ==